 I’m looking for recommendations for more schools to apply to.
-I already have applied to a few, but I’d like to know what the community suggests.
+I already have applied to U of Minnesota, UC-Santa Cruz, UC-Irvine, UCSB, and St. Andrew's (UK).
 My primary interest is in theory, particularly discrete/digital physics and quantum information.
 However, I’m willing to work in experimental, preferably in optics/photonics or quantum.
 It’d be nice to get a gauge of my chances too.

 I also have suffered from 3 diagnosed mental illnesses throughout my college career (severe OCD, ADD, depression) which have caused me to be hospitalized one semester, take a lot of time off, and my grades to suffer.
 Also, I've struggled with addiction and some other personal problems.
 After a lot of inpatient and outpatient treatment, I believe I'm doing magnitudes better today.
 I’m looking for advice on how I’d want to approach this in my application, as I’m worried it could hurt me even further.